dholab/Library-Rapid-Antigen-Test-Manuscript/viralrecon_setup/README.md

 sample,fastq_1,fastq_2
 ```

--   Finally, we transferred the BED-formatted file of primer coordinates that is included in the repo `docs` directory.
+-   Finally, we transferred the BED-formatted file of primer coordinates that is included in the repo `viralrecon_setup` directory.

+### Software Setup

 Separately, we also installed `nextflow` and `singularity` in the user's home directory using `conda`.
 To set up `conda` on a cluster yourself, we recommend following [the official instructions here](https://docs.anaconda.com/miniconda/#quick-command-line-install).
 In short, download the `miniconda3` installer with: